 Vulnerability Assessment – this is essentially a battery of clever, usually automated tests or security testing tool exercises that look for (generally) known lists of vulnerabilities.
 However, whilst they do reduce risk by providing excellent coverage they are prone to false positives and do not replace the intuition and creativity of a penetration testing consultant; hence the need for a periodic “pen test / penetration test”

-Penetration Testing – this term refers to the use of a penetration testing consultant who will undertake testing using experience, strong intuition, guidance from standards such as OWASP (Open Web Application Security Project – please see www.OWASP.org), a mixture of best-of-breed vulnerability assessment, penetration testing and other security testing tools together with bespoke scripts and other clever applications written in-house of many years.
+Penetration Testing – this term refers to the use of a penetration testing consultant who will undertake testing using experience, strong intuition, guidance from standards such as OWASP (Open Web Application Security Project – please see www.OWASP.org), a mixture of best-of-breed vulnerability assessment, penetration testing and other security testing tools, together with bespoke scripts and other clever in-house written applications.
 A penetration testing team will also provide very customised guidance in the form of both a technical and business-driven report which makes for a living document against which remediation activities may be driven by the client and PCI QSA consultant during a PCI DSS audit.
 Please see our PCI testing for further details.